sergiodii/sioc/README.md

-# SIOC - Simple Injection Of Control
+# sIOC - Simple Inversion of Control

-SIOC is a Go library that provides a simple dependency injection system.
+sIOC is a Go library that provides a simple dependency injection system.

+## Atual Version

+*package v0*

 ## Installation